M.V. Lee Badgett, Williams Distinguished Scholar

-M. V. Lee Badgett is research director of the Williams Institute for Sexual Orientation Law and Public Policy at UCLA.
+M. V. Lee Badgett is a Williams Distinguished Scholar at the Williams Institute.
 She is also the director of the Center for Public Policy and Administration at the University of Massachusetts Amherst, as well as a professor of economics.
 She studies family policy issues and labor market discrimination based on sexual orientation, race, and gender.
 Her latest book, When Gay People Get Married: What Happens When Societies Legalize Same-Sex Marriage (NYU Press, 2009), focuses on the U.S. and European experiences with marriage equality for gay couples.
 She co-edited of the recent book, Sexual Orientation Discrimination: An International Perspective (Routledge, 2007).
 Her first book, Money, Myths, and Change: The Economic Lives of Lesbians and Gay Men (University of Chicago Press, 2001), presented her groundbreaking work debunking the myth of gay affluence.
 She is also the author or co-author of numerous journal articles and policy reports.

 Prof. Badgett’s policy-related work includes testifying as an expert witness in legislative matters and litigation, analyzing public policies, consulting with regulatory bodies, briefing policymakers, writing op-ed pieces, speaking with journalists, and advising businesses.
 In 2010 she was an expert witness in the Perry v.
 Schwarzenegger trial on the constitutionality of Proposition 8.